rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 ## Semantics of overflow with the built-in types

-Currently, the built-in arithmetic operators `+`, `-`, `*`, `/`, and `%` on the
+Currently, the built-in arithmetic operators `+`, `-`, `*`, `/`, and `%`, as
-built-in types `i8`..`i64`, `u8`..`u64`, `int`, and `uint` are defined as wrapping around on overflow.
-Change this to define them, on overflow, as either returning an unspecified result, or not returning at all (i.e. terminating execution in some fashion, "returning bottom"), instead.
+well as casts using `as` on the built-in types `i8`..`i64`, `u8`..`u64`, `int`, and `uint` are defined as wrapping around on overflow.
+Change this to define them, on overflow, as either returning an unspecified result, or not returning at all (i.e. terminating execution in some fashion, "returning bottom") instead.

-The implication is that overflow is considered to be an abnormal circumstance, and the programmer expects it not to happen, resp. it is her goal to make sure that it will not.
+The implication is that overflow is considered to be an abnormal circumstance, a program error, and the programmer expects it not to happen, resp. it is her goal to make sure that it will not.

+However, the compiler is *not* allowed to assume that overflow cannot happen, nor to optimize based on this assumption.
+Where overflow or underflow can be statically detected, the implementation is free to diagnose it with a warning or an error at compile time, and/or to represent the overflowing value at runtime with some form of bottom (e.g. task failure).

 Notes:

- * In practice, the unspecified result will most likely be the wraparound result, but in theory, it's up to the implementation.
+ * In theory, the implementation returns an unspecified result.
+In practice, however, this will most likely be the same as the wraparound result.
+   Implementations should avoid unnecessarily exacerbating program errors with further unpredictability or surprising behavior.

  * "Terminating execution in some fashion" will most likely mean failing the task, but the defined semantics of the types do not foreclose on other